 Is krill a fish or shrimp?

-Note that krill and shrimp are crustaceans, and that’s why they look alike.
+These sea animals look like shrimp, but they have externally visible gills for taking in air that sets them apart.
+Both of them are crustaceans, and that’s why they look alike.
 Also, remember that the number of people who feed on shrimp seems higher than krill.